 As a solar photovoltaic installer, you’ll be responsible for installing and maintaining solar panels on commercial and residential structures.
 With an average salary of about $42,000 per year, you can make a comfortable living while doing hands-on work outside.
 This is the perfect option for someone who doesn’t want the monotony of an office job and likes to work with their hands.

 While most plumbing companies aren’t unionized anymore, you can still find viable work as a plumber and make a decent living maintaining plumbing systems.
+Anyone can be an expert Newcastle plumber with the right training and apprenticeships.
 We’ve all had to call a plumber at some point, and we’re certainly grateful when they arrive.
 Plumbers are much more important than we think, and the career offers good benefits (in most cases), and an average salary of about $53,000 per year.

 Plumbing is another job that’s great for people who don’t want to sit at a desk and who like working with their hands.
 You’ll maintain and repair plumbing systems, certain appliances, and even commercial plumbing systems.
 You’ll get to meet new people, do something different each day, and even travel for your job.